ddushev/MERNchat/README.md

 ## Overview

-MERNchat is a single-page application that allows users to register login and logout into a chat system and send real-time messages to each other.
+MERNchat is a single-page application that allows users to register login and logout into a chat system, search for other users, and send real-time messages to each other.

 ## Brief video demo